Learn-TypeScript/understanding-typescript/README.md

 ### Notes:

 1. **Getting Started**

-- What is JS:
+- What is TS:
   - TS is a JavaScript superset.
-Adds new features and advantades to JS.
+Adds new features and advantages to JS.
 A language building up on JS.
   - Browser can not execute it!
 TS is a compiler which you run over your code to compile to JS.
   - The TS compiler compiles the new features to JS "workarounds" and possible errors are thrown.
-This can give you a nices syntax!
+This can give you a nicer syntax!
 - TS adds:
-  - **types**.
-So you can identify errors earlier.
+  - Types: So you can identify errors earlier.
   - Next-gen JS features (compliled down for older Browsers).
   - Non-JS features like Interfaces or Generics.
   - Meta-Programming features like Decorators.
-  - / has Rich Configuration Options
+  - TS has Rich Configuration Options
   - Modern Tooling that helps even in non TS Projects. e.g. VS code, uses TS in JS projects...
 - Use of **lite-server**

 2. **TypeScript Basics & Basic Types**
    - Core Types: